ProMediate: A Socio-cognitive framework for evaluating proactive agents in multi-party negotiation: Abstract

 \section{Abstract}

-While Large Language Models (LLMs) are increasingly used in agentic frameworks to assist individual users, there is a growing need for agents that can proactively manage complex, multi-party collaboration.
-Systematic evaluation methods for such proactive agents remain scarce, limiting progress in developing AI that can effectively support multiple people together.
-Negotiation offers a demanding testbed for this challenge, requiring socio-cognitive intelligence to navigate conflicting interests between multiple participants and multiple topics and build consensus.
-Here, we present \textsc{ProMediate}\footnote{The code will be released upon publication.}, the first framework for evaluating proactive AI mediator agents in complex, multi-topic, multi-party negotiations. \textsc{ProMediate} consists of two core components: (i) a simulation testbed based on realistic negotiation cases and theory-driven difficulty levels (\textsc{ProMediate}-Easy, \textsc{ProMediate}-Medium, and \textsc{ProMediate}-Hard), with a plug-and-play proactive AI mediator grounded in socio-cognitive mediation theories, capable of flexibly deciding when and how to intervene; and (ii) a socio-cognitive evaluation framework with a new suite of metrics to measure consensus changes, intervention latency, mediator effectiveness, and intelligence.
-Together, these components establish a systematic framework for assessing the socio-cognitive intelligence of proactive AI agents in multi-party settings.
+While LLMs increasingly assist individual users, there is a critical need for agents that can proactively manage complex, multi-party collaboration.
+However, the scarcity of systematic evaluation methods for these group dynamics limits the development of AI capable of effectively supporting teams.
+Here, we present \textsc{ProMediate}\footnote{The code is available at \url{https://github.com/microsoft/ProMediate-Eval}.}, the first testbed for evaluating proactive AI mediator agents in complex, multi-topic, multi-party negotiations. \textsc{ProMediate} consists of two core components: (i) a simulation environment based on realistic negotiation cases with a plug-and-play proactive AI mediator, capable of flexibly deciding when and how to intervene; and (ii) a socio-cognitive evaluation framework with a new suite of metrics to measure consensus changes, intervention latency, mediator effectiveness, and intelligence.
+These components establish a systematic framework for assessing the capability of proactive AI agents in multi-party settings.
 Our results show that a socially intelligent mediator agent outperforms a generic baseline, via faster, better-targeted interventions.
-In the \textsc{ProMediate}-Hard setting, our social mediator increases consensus change by 3.6 percentage points compared to the generic baseline (10.65\% vs 7.01\%) while being 77\% faster in response (15.98s vs. 3.71s).
+In the \textsc{ProMediate}-Hard setting, our social mediator increases consensus change by 3.6 percentage points compared to the generic baseline (10.65\% vs. 7.01\%) while being 77\% faster in response (15.98s vs. 3.71s).
 In conclusion, \textsc{ProMediate} provides a rigorous, theory-grounded testbed to advance the development of proactive, socially intelligent agents.